cloudmesh-deprecated/mooc/doc/source/introduction.rst

 This section has two goals.
 It is meant to

-* (a) give you an introduction to Futuregrid, and
+* give you an introduction to Futuregrid, and
-* (b) how to use FutureGrid for the Big Data Course.
+* how to use FutureGrid for the Big Data Course.

 As part of this we will present you with information on how to create a FutureGrid Account, Uploading OpenId and SSH Key and manage virtual